-Travelling can be nerve wrecking, but I am sharing what works for me.
+Travelling can be nerve wrecking, but I am sharing some tips that works for me to make life easier when travelling.

 - Research the airline before you book your flight.
 I find “Seat Guru’ handy to have a look at the layout of the plane to decide what seat to choose.
 I hate sitting in the row directly in front of the toilets.
 There is a constant flow of passengers to and from it and I never fall asleep on a night flight.